 Department of Political Science, Faculty of Arts & Science

 Political science teaches you how the world works.
-As one of Concordia’s most popular degree choices, you will meet the world up close: in class, in action and in person.
-Our programs are well-connected to the world of politics and political thinkers, and cater to students of many languages and cultures, in one of Canada’s most diverse, politically-aware universities.
+You will meet the world up close: in class, in action and in person.
+Our program, among Concordia's most popular degree choices, is well-connected to the world of politics and political thinkers, and caters to students of many languages and cultures, in one of Canada’s most diverse, politically aware universities.

 You’ll learn to question, reason, and think for yourself.
 You will pick and choose classes from our five areas of specialization:

 - Political Theory

 Together, we’ll discuss relationships between power, policy, theory, nationalism, international relations, and many other facets of contemporary life.
 There will be opportunities to travel to Ottawa to meet ministers, senators or ambassadors, or to attend talks with lecturers from Africa, Latin America and Asia.

 If you want to contribute to the public life of your country, or make the world a better place, then our program is a great place to start.

 A Bachelor of Arts degree takes a minimum of three or four years (90 – 120 credits) of full-time study, depending on your academic background.

 - Minor in Political Science (24 credits)

 - Minor in Human Rights Studies (24 credits)